Can CBD Safely Be Given to Dogs?

 Anxiety and Stress

 Just like their human friends, dogs can get stressed and feel anxious for any number of reasons.
 Some common signs of stress include:

 - Barking, growling, or groaning in an unfocused manner

 Having constantly tensed muscles

 If your dog is showing these symptoms, CBD oils have been shown to be very effective at calming your dog down.
 As with all CBD treatments on dogs, start with the lowest dosage as recommended by your animal care specialist.

-CBD oil has been shown to be effective at treating your dog's back pain by decreasing the intensity of nerve pain.
-During the past few years, CBD has been becoming the preferred natural method of managing pain caused by osteoporosis, back injuries, or tumors growing along the back.
+CBD oil has been shown to be effective at treating your dog's pain by decreasing the intensity of nerve pain.
+During the past few years, CBD has been becoming the preferred natural method of managing pain.
 Unfortunately, since your dog cannot tell you where the pain is, consultation with a veterinarian is the best way to get a diagnosis before starting any treatment with CBD.